 b.
 Immediately upon the termination of this Agreement, Licensee shall use reasonable efforts to remove any and all Licensed Marks from all displays, materials, web sites and other visible locations, and cease to use such Licensed Marks in any business or other activity, subject to any transition period provided for in the Service Agreement or otherwise agreed between Licensor (after consultation with the Relevant Community) and Licensee.
 For the avoidance of doubt, such termination shall not limit Licensee’s continuing right to use the Licensed Marks under any separate license agreement between Licensor and Licensee with respect to different IANA Services provided to another Operational Community, and Licensee shall not be in breach of its obligation to remove or discontinue use of the Licensed Marks to the extent that it is permitted to do so under such separate agreement.

 c.
-Immediately upon the termination of this Agreement, Licensee shall, at its expense, transfer technical control over the relevant domain name(s) and subdomain(s) to Licensor or to its successor licensee(s) for the IANA Services, subject to any transition period provided for in the Service Agreement or otherwise agreed between Licensor (after consultation with the Relevant Community) and Licensee.
-Notwithstanding the foregoing, in the event that Licensee or its sublicensee continues to provide services to a different Operational Community under a license of the IANA Intellectual Property from Licensor, then the Parties, in consultation with the Relevant Community, shall mutually agree upon a reasonable approach to allow any replacement provider of IANA Services to operate under one or more subdomains of the IANA Domains at no additional charge.
+Immediately upon the termination of this Agreement, Licensee shall, at its expense, transfer technical control over the relevant domain name(s) and subdomain(s) to Licensor or to its successor licensee(s) for the Relevant IANA Services, subject to any transition period provided for in the Service Agreement or otherwise agreed between Licensor (after consultation with the Relevant Community) and Licensee.
+Notwithstanding the foregoing, in the event that Licensee or its sublicensee continues to provide services to a different Operational Community under a license of the IANA Intellectual Property from Licensor, then the Parties, in consultation with the Relevant Community, shall mutually agree upon a reasonable approach to allow any replacement provider of Relevant IANA Services to operate under one or more subdomains of the IANA Domains at no additional charge.

 d.
 The provisions of Articles 4, 5, 6, 7, 8 and 9 of this Agreement shall survive any termination hereof in accordance with their terms.